Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Characterizing Alfvénic fluctuations

 where $P_{\|}, P_{\perp}$ and $U$ are the parallel and perpendicular thermal pressure and the drift velocity with respect to the bulk velocity for each single population indicated by the subscript $s$, respectively.

-The different colored symbols in Figure \ref{Fig00150} represent the 4 different populations as identified by the same color code of Figure \ref{Fig00130}.
+The different colored symbols in Figure \ref{Fig18} represent the four different populations as identified by the same color code of Figure \ref{Fig16}.
 The four populations all lie along the local magnetic field direction moving at different speeds with respect to the pivotal point.
 For the sake of clarity, we list here the meaning of the labels shown in this rather busy figure.
-The proton core, alpha core, proton beam, and alpha beam populations are indicated by the labels: $p_c$, $\alpha_c$, $p_b$, and $\alpha_b$, respectively. $\vec{V}_A$ is the Alfv\'en velocity, $\vec{B}$ is the local magnetic field, and $\vec{V}_{bulk}$ is the velocity of the center of mass of the whole particle distribution.
-The parameter $\Delta V^{WF}_{p_c}$ is the drift velocity of the proton core from the origin of the wave frame.
-Similarly, $\Delta V^{WF}_{\alpha_c}$, $\Delta V^{WF}_{\alpha_b}$ and $\Delta V^{WF}_{p_b}$ are the drift velocities of alpha core, alpha beam, and proton beam from the same origin, respectively.
-The estimate of $\Delta V^{WF}_{p_c}$ is provided by the following expression:
+The proton core, alpha core, proton beam, and alpha beam populations are indicated by the labels: $p1$, $\alpha 1$, $p2$, and $\alpha 2$, respectively. $\vec{V}_A$ is the Alfv\'en velocity, $\vec{B}$ is the local magnetic field, and $\vec{V}_{bulk}$ is the velocity of the center of mass of the whole particle distribution.
+The parameter $\Delta V^{WF}_{p1}$ is the drift velocity of the proton core from the origin of the wave frame.
+Similarly, $\Delta V^{WF}_{\alpha 1}$, $\Delta V^{WF}_{\alpha 2}$ and $\Delta V^{WF}_{p1}$ are the drift velocities of alpha core, alpha beam, and proton beam from the same origin, respectively.
+The estimate of $\Delta V^{WF}_{p1}$ is provided by the following expression:

-To compute the remaining drifts, we simply substitute $|\vec{V}^p_{c}|$ with the velocity corresponding to the other populations.
+To compute the remaining drifts, we simply substitute $|\vec{V}_{p1}|$ with the velocity corresponding to the other populations.
 Consequently, the sign of these drifts will determine whether the velocity fluctuation for a particular sub-population is in phase or anti-phase with respect to the proton core.
 These are the correct drift velocities in the wave frame to estimate the amplitude of Alfv\'enic fluctuations associated with different populations.
 The amplitude of fluctuations increases with larger drift in the wave frame.
 Consequently, the correct amplitude for each of the Alfv\'en velocity components $V^*_{{A}_{i=R,T,N}}$, which correspond to the generic velocity components $V_{i=R,T,N}$ of the generic ion population, should be estimated by the following relation:

-where $V_{{A}_{i=R,T,N}}$ have been obtained from eq. \ref{eqn:Alfven}, $\Delta V^{WF}$ is the drift velocity of the ion population from the origin of the wave frame, and $|\vec{V}_{A}|$ is the Alfv\'en speed.
+where $V_{{A}_{i=R,T,N}}$ have been obtained from Equation~\ref{eqn:Alfven}, $\Delta V^{WF}$ is the drift velocity of the ion population from the origin of the wave frame, and $|\vec{V}_{A}|$ is the Alfv\'en speed.